SharmaTechie/SharmaTechie/README.md

 - **Job Portal:** A full-stack job posting and hiring platform built using Flask and React.
 - **Portfolio Website:** A personal website showcasing projects, experience, and skills.
+- **Book Recommendation:** A system to suggest books based on user preferences.

 ---